-The Melbourne Bisexual Network (MBN) aims to raise awareness around the unique health and wellbeing issues that face people who are multi-gender attracted, and and to collectively determine strategies to improve and promote bi-inclusivity in LGBTQIA+ programs and services.
+The Melbourne Bisexual Network (MBN) is made up of of mental health and advocacy professionals working to raise awareness of the unique health and wellbeing issues facing bisexual+ people, and to collectively determine strategies to improve and promote bisexual+ inclusivity in LGBTQIA+ programs and services.

-The MBN aims to direct its work for improving the health, wellbeing and development of bisexual+ people in three areas of service delivery:
+The MBN is committed to improving the health, wellbeing and development of bisexual+ people in three areas of service delivery:

 Bisexual issues are separate and distinct from the broader LGBTQIA+community.
 Common biphobia issues such as bi-erasure, bi-invisibility and monosexism become daily struggles for those who identify as bisexual inside and outside of queer spaces.

 Currently in Australia the overwhelming majority of education on queer issues is drawn from gay and lesbian literature.
 MBN aims to provide accurate and useful resources to assist in educating the health service sector on the specific experiences and needs of people who identify as bisexual.

 This will be done by acknowledging that bisexuality is a unique sexual orientation and intersects with trans and gender diverse identities, cisgenderism, ethnicity, social and economic location, traditional and non-traditional relationship models, people with disabilities, as well as mental health status including neurodiversity of biseuxal people.

 MBN will work to support the development of inclusive literature and resources, such as training packages for health professionals, in order to create and sustain a respectful and bi-inclusive health service sector.

 Community for bisexual people is of paramount importance.
 Bisexual people need their own specific bisexual-centered spaces in order to strengthen connections and accessibility to a shared lived experience which is not often acknowledged or affirmed in mainstream and queer community spaces.